 Constantinople, the ancient city of Christendom, inspired a collection of unusual designs after Cassandra's visit there in 2000.
 The Topkapi Palace was a short walk from Sogukcesme Sokak street, where Cassandra stayed in the Sultanahmet.
-There, in one of the rooms Cassandra found complete 'diamond encrusted tea services' and bowls full of the 'hubbly bubbly' pipe ends.
+There, in one of the rooms of the palace, Cassandra found complete 'diamond encrusted tea services' and bowls full of the 'hubbly bubbly' pipe ends.
 It was the detail on one of these pipe ends that inspired the Topkapi design, with its intricate diamond settings.

-All Cassandra Goad jewellery is designed and made in the
+All Cassandra Goad Jewellery is designed and made in our workshops in London.

 Ever in search of the unusual and rare, Cassandra travels the world to source beautiful gemstones, either in the rough or cut form.